• Skip to primary navigation

 Currently, Intel’s Xeon CPUs and AMD’s Threadrippers and their respective motherboard support ECC memory.

 It’s not that an ECC RAM module wouldn’t work in a system that isn’t compatible with ECC, but you wouldn’t get any error checking facilities and end up spending extra for no benefit at all.
-Rather, you will have a slow working speed.

 How Does It Work?